zahlio/scrapoxy/docs/tutorials/python-scrapy-blacklisting/index.rst

 When a instance is restarted, the scraper must sleep a little.

-Let's take an example: if Scrapoxy has 2 instances and you stop 1, the remaining instance will relay 2x more requests and will be blacklisted.
+Let's take an example: if Scrapoxy has 2 instances and you stop one, the remaining instance will relay 2x more requests, and will be blacklisted.

 Edit settings of Scrapoxy